 The Board considers risk management fundamental to the success of the Company and takes ultimate responsibility for its oversight and stewardship.
-The Board is committed to the establishment of a sound system of risk oversight, management and internal control and during the year, the Board reviewed and approved amendments to the Company's risk appetite statement to make sure this remains appropriate to the current needs of the Company.
+The Board is committed to the establishment of a sound system of risk oversight, management and internal control.

 We have adopted an Enterprise Risk Management (ERM) Framework supported by appropriate risk management policies and procedures, designed to identify, assess, monitor and manage risk and, where appropriate, keep relevant stakeholders informed of material changes to the Company's risk profile.